kevinlopezandrade/arcworld/arcworld/training/README.md

 # [WIP]
 ## Dependencies
-You need pytorch, torchmetrics and chardet to be able to run the script.
+You need pytorch, torchmetrics, chardet, hydra, wandb to be able to run the script.

 If have you installed the package using the README.md at the root directory.
 Then simply run.